Triangle groups, automorphic forms, and torus knots: Background

 The origin ${\bf o}:=(0,0)\in \CC^2$ is a fixed point of the action.
 The quotient

 is the so called (p,q)-weighted complex projective line.
 Restricting $\lambda$ to ${\mathbb S}^1$ we obtain the unitary flow

-\begin{prop} The action of the flow $h_t$ defines a Seifert fibration in ${\mathbb S}^3$.
+\begin{proposition} The action of the flow $h_t$ defines a Seifert fibration in ${\mathbb S}^3$.
 The base orbifold, denoted $\PP^1(p,q)$, has underlying topological space ${\mathbb S}^2$, and two singular points: cone points of indices $p$ and $q$ respectively.
-The orbifold fundamental group is trivial. \end{prop}
+The orbifold fundamental group is trivial. \end{proposition}

 \begin{proof} All 3-spheres centered in ${\bf o}$ are invariant under $h_t$.
 Thus $h_t$ defines a circle foliation in ${\mathbb S}^3$.
 To show that this foliation is actually a Seifert fibration we need to find a system of trivializing tori (see definition \ref{Def Seifert Fibr}).
 The coordinate complex lines $\CC_1$ and $\CC_2$ in $\CC^2$ are also $h_t$-invariant. $\CC_1\setminus \{ {\bf o}\}$ and $\CC_2\setminus \{ {\bf o}\}$ consist of the orbits with periods $\frac{1}{p}$ and $\frac{1}{q}$ respectively.
 The remaining orbits have period 1.
 Put